-Split testing, also known as A/B testing, is when businesses run experiments to determine which elements of their strategy are more effective.
-By creating two different versions of landing pages to run at the same time, it’s easier to pinpoint what’s driving conversions and what’s not.
+By A/B testing two different versions of landing pages at the same time, it’s easier to pinpoint what’s driving conversions and what’s not.

-Here are some examples of different elements of your conversion strategy you can split test:
+Here are some examples of different elements of your conversion strategy you can A/B test:

 - Button color